 A Design Sprint is a step-by-step process that helps your team to solve a complex problem within just one week.
-Design Sprints are perfect when starting a new project of high risk, when there is (a lot of) time pressure or when a project getsstuck.
+Design Sprints are perfect when starting a new project of high risk, when there is a tight deadline or when a project is just plain stuck.

-Guessing is no longer good enough, you need to have a product that actually solves a problem.
-Design Sprint are the fastest way to validate your assumptions and see if your next project is actually worth building.
-Don't waste months of time, invest one week.
+Assumptions are no longer good enough, you need to have a product that actually solves a problem.
+Design Sprints are the fastest way to validate your assumptions and see if your next project is actually worth building.
+Don't waste months of time.
+Invest one week.

-Together witha small team (of 7 persons max.) and with an emty agenda for one week, we will focuson the step-by-step process from complex problem to validated solution.
+Together with a small team (7 persons max.) and an empty agenda for one week, we will focus on the step-by-step process from complex problem to validated solution.

 The outcome of every Sprint is always a high-fidelity, clickable prototype, tested by real users (recorded on video) and clear steps on what to do next: